 - Travel costs to meet with a surrogate, doctor or lawyer prior to the 38th week of the surrogate’s pregnancy term

 - Expenses incurred before or after you are eligible for the Program

 - Expenses reimbursable under another employer’s surrogacy reimbursement program or similar benefit plan

 how to get reimbursed

-- Completed Surrogacy Reimbursement Request form.
+- Complete the Surrogacy Reimbursement Request form.

-benefits enrollment for your adopted child
+benefits enrollment for your new child

 important tax information